 Fortunately all in the group kept good health throughout the trek; none suffered altitude sickness or any other discomfort save for some cuts and bruises.
 Just short of Concordia we understood what James the Mountaineer meant when he said “the mountain beckons and you know when; as it talks to you”!
 Not being able to get a full view of the K2 and the other peaks on account of the clouds was a message to come back on another day.

 We learnt that the unusually unkind weather this year (2018) was akin to typical winter.
 The dream of my younger co-trekkers to cross the Gondogoro La could not materialize as the snow was thick and the weather was too hazardous to go any further.

 Who were the others in your group?

 Other than Tariq there was his son Ahmed and school mates of Ahmed.
 Some of our European friends could not accompany us as their permits did not come through in time.
-A separate introduction is in order for Major Wahida Attique of the Army Nursing Corps, an avid hobby trekker who on this private trip worked harder than she would have at her workplace.
+A separate introduction is in order for Major Wahida Attique of the Army Nursing Corps.
+She is an avid hobby trekker who on this private trip worked harder than she would have at her workplace.

-Did the whole experience give you a sense of bonding or camaraderie with them?
+Did the whole experience give you a sense of bonding or camaraderie with the group?

 What can I say here!
 People giving you their last sip of water or last date/energy bar with many more hours of trek ahead, cannot but be endearing.
 Some of my younger fellow trekkers compromised on their pace to give me company.